 WeHOPE Launches HOPE Jobs.
 Initial program funding provided by the San Francisco Community Foundation.

 Dignity on Wheels’ (DoW) first mobile hygiene unit is launched, serving at the Fair Oaks Community Center in Redwood City.
-Major funding for the first hygiene unit was provided by Philanthropic Ventures Foundation.
-San Mateo County and Santa County.
+Major funding for the first hygiene unit was provided by Philanthropic Ventures Foundation, San Mateo County and Santa Clara County.

 WeHOPE’s second DoW vehicle hits the road to primarily serve the City of San Jose and Santa Clara County.
 Major funding was provided by the Sobrato Family Foundation, Santa Clara County, the City of San Jose, and multiple private donors.